 Don’t assume that your future expenses will exceed your current expenses because it’s quite possible that your total living expenses could decrease over time.
 A large body of financial planning research has shown that many work-related expenditures disappear in retirement, which could be applicable if you stop working a traditional job after achieving financial freedom.

-Beyond your estimated living expenses, you need to understand the “withdrawal rate” input that is observed in Networthify.
+Beyond your estimated living expenses, you need to understand the “safe withdrawal rate” concept discussed below.

 Finding a “Safe” Withdrawal Rate

 Researchers have done excellent work in determining this “safe withdrawal rate.”
-Bill Bengen was the first to publish his findings in 1994, ultimately concluding that a 50% stock / 50% bond portfolio would support a 4% annual withdrawal rate.
+Bill Bengen was the first to publish his findings in 1994, ultimately concluding that a 50% stock / 50% bond investment portfolio would support a 4% annual withdrawal rate.
 Using more than 60 years of financial data, he showed that in every historical time period, retirees could withdraw at least 4% of their investment portfolio each year (adjusted upward with inflation) over a 30-year retirement period without running out of money.
+His findings later became known as the “4% rule” in the financial planning profession.

-In other words, at no point in history has a 50/50 portfolio failed to provide 30-years of retirement income at a 4% rate of withdrawal.
+In other words, at no point in the history of modern financial markets has a 50/50 portfolio failed to provide 30-years of retirement income at a 4% rate of withdrawal.
 Bengen updated the study several times after 1994 and ultimately concluded that retirees can likely consume 4.5% of the portfolio each year without issue.

 His estimates were later revised through the Trinity Study, which used slightly different research methodology.
 The Trinity Study confirmed Bengen’s earlier work, reaffirming the 4% rule over a 30-year retirement.
 Wade Pfau, PhD, now releases annual updates on safe withdrawal rates.
 His latest 2018 update uses financial data from 1926 – 2017 to show that a 50/50 portfolio has never failed to provide 30 years of retirement income at a 4% withdrawal rate.